kiegroup/build-chain-files-generator/README.md

 ### Generate Image

-Check this example: `build-chain-files-generator -df https://raw.githubusercontent.com/kiegroup/droolsjbpm-build-bootstrap/master/.ci/pull-request-config.yaml -o image.png image`
+Check this example: `build-chain-files-generator -df https://raw.githubusercontent.com/kiegroup/droolsjbpm-build-bootstrap/master/.ci/pull-request-config.yaml -o image.png image -font "14px Arial"`

 where:

 - `-df`: is the definition file
 - `-o`: the file path to store the file
 - `image`: the file type to generate
+- `-font` (optional): the font to use

 ### Generate Repository list file

-Check this example: `build-chain-files-generator -df ./pull-request-config.yaml -o file.txt repository-list`
+Check this example:

+> `build-chain-files-generator -df ./pull-request-config.yaml -o file.txt repository-list -exclude "groupx/projectX" "@master:main"` > `build-chain-files-generator -df ./pull-request-config.yaml -o file.txt repository-list -include "groupx/projectY" "@main:master"`

 where:

 - `-df`: is the definition file
 - `-o`: the file path to store the file
 - `image`: the file type to generate
+- `-exclude` (optional): the project list or mapping to exclude
+- `-include` (optional): the project list or mapping to include